msfrq8/openIAE/IAE/IAEhelps.md

 title: SAM Helps You
 nav: basics
 ---
-### Using the IAE Transparency Space
+### Using this Site
-The IAE Transparency Space can help you in several different ways, but there are also opportunities to help IAE by reviewing and providing feedback on the content posted in this space.
+This site can help you in several different ways, but there are also opportunities to help IAE by reviewing and providing feedback on the content posted in this space.

-#### How Can IAE's Transparency Space Help Me?
+#### How Can this Site Help Me?
-IAE's Transparency Space contains up-to-date, actionable information to help you learn how to interact with the data and API environment and how to use the data to develop applications.
-Additionally, the IAE public space has content that can be used in building your own environments.
+This site contains up-to-date, actionable information to help you learn how to interact with the data posted here, the API environment, as well as how to use the data to develop applications.
+Additionally, this site has content that can be used in building separate environments.

-If you are looking for other resources for the Integrated Award Environment or one of it's ten systems, please visit our [Repositories Page](repos.html) for more details.

-#### How Can I Contribute to IAE's Transparency Space?
+#### How Can I Contribute to IAE’s Transparency Initiative?
-IAE encourages visitors to the IAE Transparency Space to review our documentation and code and log an issue or make comments on the content.
-If you are interested in contributing through providing feedback in this way, please enter an issue in this site's Github repository [Issues Area](https://github.com/GSA/IAE-Transparency-Space/issues), or visit issues related to IAE code and architecture repositories, [listed here](https://github.com/GSA/IAE-Architecture/issues).
+IAE encourages visitors to this site to review our documentation and code, and to log issues and provide feedback.
+Issues may be entered in the Issues Area.
+Issues related to IAE code and architecture repositories are listed here.